Dark Crystal Threat Model

 In an exaggerated version of this attack, for example if an adversary wanted to attack an entire community or network at once, the adversary could utilise a series of leaked datasets describing friendship circles and social relations in an attempt to pin-point specific individuals who are commonly trusted parties in the social graph.
 By compromising through force these particular key players, it may be possible to expose shards associated with a broad set of secrets.

 This model assumes that when we aggregate social behaviour, it becomes apparent that our choices are much more deterministic than we as individuals believe they are.
 For example, in attempting to crack into as many possible accounts out of a set of 1 million users, it is possible that an adversary could ascertain that there may be 100 people who are more highly regarded as trustworthy, and suitably interconnected, who if compromised, may hold and thus expose one or more shards.

-It should be noted that forcefully compromising a custodian - either through the technical targetting of their device or the physical or psychological targetting of their person - would still only reveal a single shard of a given secret, and would likely be far less resource-efficient than compromising the secret owner(s) themselves.
+It should be noted that forcefully compromising a custodian - either through the technical targeting of their device or the physical or psychological targeting of their person - would still only reveal a single shard of a given secret, and would likely be far less resource-efficient than compromising the secret owner(s) themselves.
 It is therefore less attractive to an attacker as a vector of attack.

 Nevertheless, to mitigate for this potential attack:

 - the metadata associated with each shard should be the minimum necessary to meet the requirements of the feature